hack4impact-upenn/project-descriptions/asylum-connect-catalog.md

 summary:
     name: Asylum Connect Catalog
-    tagline: dynamic, online, centralized database of service providers useful to LGBTQ asylum seekers in the U.S.
+    tagline: A dynamic, online, centralized database of service providers useful to LGBTQ asylum seekers in the U.S.

 team:
     - year: 2016